ryrob30/mobile-services.en/help/using/location/c-map-points.md

 # Map {#map}

-You can view an interactive map that displays your Points of Interest and other data markers.
+You can view an interactive map that displays your POI and other data markers.

  ![](assets/map.png)